CJLove/serf-cpp/README.md

 The Serf RPC interface is defined here: https://www.serfdom.io/docs/agent/rpc.html.

-For now the implementation is targeted toward C++03 and uses Boost for portable thread support; future support for C++11 using std::thread is possible.
+The 'cpp03' branch targets C++03 compilers and uses Boost for portable thread support; the 'cpp11' branch targets modern compilers suppporting C++11 without the Boost dependency.

 # Status
 See TODO for major functionality remaining and some longer term plans.